KaairaGupta/KaairaGupta.github.io/_posts/2021-05-30-getting-started.markdown

 ### Up next

-I have taken a brief overview of UEFI and EDK2 concepts from [the training materail](https://github.com/tianocore-training/Tianocore_Training_Contents/wiki).
+I have briefly overviewed UEFI and EDK2 concepts from [the training material](https://github.com/tianocore-training/Tianocore_Training_Contents/wiki).
 I have also identified the various technologies in OvmfPkg like Bhyve and CSM, to get a high-level overview of the support OvmfPkg provided today.
 My next blog would be around these details together with other things I learn during the week!